The Bible says to Christians in First Peter 2:17,

 and bishop.
 The Lord is my

 Shepherd; I shall not want.
-He maketh me to lie down in green pastures; he leadeth
+He maketh me to lie down in green pastures; he leadeth me beside the still

-me beside the still waters.
-He restoreth my soul: he headeth me in the paths of righteousness for his names
+waters.
+He restoreth my soul: he leadeth me in the paths of righteousness for

-no evil; for thou art with me; thy rod and thy staff they comfort me.
-Thou preparest a table before me in the presence of mine
+will fear no evil; for thou art with me; thy rod and thy staff they comfort me.

-enemies: thou anointest my head with oil; my cup runneth over.
-Surely goodness and mercy shall follow me all
+over.
+Surely goodness and mercy shall follow me all the days of my life; and I

-the days of my life; and I will dwell in the house of the Lord forever.
+will dwell in the house of the Lord forever.

 Jesus is both shepherd and bishop.
 The same person is both